TRaSH-Guides/Guides/README.md

 # About TRaSH-Guides

-TRaSH-Guides is a comprehensive collection of guides for Radarr, Sonarr, and related media management applications, that addresses frequently asked questions and offers optimal configurations across the entire media server stack.
+TRaSH-Guides is a complete collection of guides for Radarr, Sonarr, and related media management tools.
+These guides answer common questions and provide the best settings for your entire media server setup.

-The guide can be found at the following location [trash-guides.info](https://trash-guides.info/)
+You can find the guides at [trash-guides.info](https://trash-guides.info/)

 ## Official Collaboration